 - 2014 – Village at the End of the World (Greenland)

 - 2013 – The Painting (France)

 - 2012 – Monsieur Lazhar (Canada)

 - 2011 – The Colors of the Mountain (Colombia)

 - 2007 – Of Love and Eggs (Indonesia)

 - 2006 – Stolen Life (China)

 - 2004 – Ticket to Jerusalem (Israel)

-WCD was started in 2004 and was coordinated by UW-Madison’s Language Institute through 2009.
+WCD was coordinated by UW-Madison’s Language Institute through 2009.
 Many of the films listed above were presented in collaboration with the Global Film Initiative.
 We thank them for their support and assistance over the years.